‘Urgent lessons’ must be learned by Ofsted from Ruth Perry’s death, family say

 “She is your Ruth, not our Ruth.”

 “I thought to myself, one day I am going to marry that girl.
-Many years later I did.”
+Many years later I did,” he said.

 “I was proud to be Ruth’s husband,” he said.
 “Marrying Ruth was the best thing I have ever done.”

-Geoff Barton, general secretary of the Association of School and College Leaders, said: “Replacing the current system of graded judgments with a narrative approach would remove a pressure valve which drives stress and anxiety, while also giving parents a fuller picture of provision.
+“The clock in our school playground is our memorial to Ruth,” he said.

-“This is a decision which is beyond the remit of Ofsted and it is up to the Government to make this important change.
-It is essential that it now acts.”
+“It reminds us every day of her presence and the impact she had on all our lives.
+She will ever be in our hearts.”

-Paul Whiteman, general secretary of the National Association of Head Teachers (NAHT) union, said: “We now need urgent change.
-Ofsted has no choice but to seriously reflect and make changes to ensure a tragedy like this never happens again.”
+Paul Whiteman, general secretary of the National Association of Head Teachers union, said Ofsted had “no choice” but to “seriously reflect and make changes”.